Essays

 But now the dead have been buried, and the focus shifts back to the living; and the open question among Low fans became what would Alan Sparhawk—that most melancholy of musicians, whose mental health was always precarious even when he did have a loving wife by his side[1]He had to cancel tour dates in 2005 after suffering a psychotic break so severe he began to think he was the anti-Christ, recall.—do now.
 This question became especially fraught for me personally, because I myself had to hospitalize a close loved one for post-partum psychosis just this last August, for the third time in four years.
 That is, I have learned repeatedly just how important it is to have a loving spouse there to help ground one back to reality during the long road to recovery–which support is precisely what Sparhawk had lost with Parker’s passing.
 I awaited his next album anxiously, in every sense of the word.

 So what has Sparhawk been doing these past two years?
 So far, he has been stubbornly defying expectations at every turn as to what sort of music he should be recording right now.
 When we last checked in on Sparhawk earlier this year, we found him experimenting not with such funereal genres as, say, Slow-Core, or Blues, or even Punk, but with Funk, of all things.
 I initially found this an odd direction, till I reflected that playing Funk and being in a Funk share common etymological roots; like Dixieland over a century ago, Funk is a funeral as celebration and celebration as funeral, and hence eminently apropos for the grieving process.
-Moreover, at music festivals across the globe, he had also been debuting more traditional Rock songs live like “Don’t Take Your Light Out Of Me“, “JCMF,”[2]Short for “Jesus Christ Mother F*cker,” wherein Sparhawk, like a true Latter-day Saint, declares in angry Jeremiad that when Christ comes again you are “all gonna pay,” that … Continue reading and “Screaming Song[3]The long-awaited sequel to Low’s “When I Go Deaf” we didn’t know we needed., that each sounded custom-built for an absolutely shattering album of mourning and grief that I was sure was forthcoming.[4]Seriously, just go download that live bootleg I linked to, it sounds much closer to the sort of album I think we were all actually hoping for.
+Moreover, at music festivals across the globe, he had also been debuting more traditional Rock songs like “Don’t Take Your Light Out Of Me“, “JCMF,”[2]Short for “Jesus Christ Mother F*cker,” wherein Sparhawk, like a true Latter-day Saint, declares in angry Jeremiad that when Christ comes again you are “all gonna pay,” that … Continue reading and “Screaming Song[3]The long-awaited sequel to Low’s “When I Go Deaf” we didn’t know we needed., that each sounded custom-built for an absolutely shattering album of mourning and grief that I was sure was forthcoming.[4]Seriously, just go download this live bootleg here, it sounds much closer to the sort of album I think we were all actually hoping for.

-What was my surprise then (and likely everyone’s), when lead-single “Can U Hear” debuted in late-July, and it swiftly became clear that straight-up none of the Funk and Rock songs he had been debuting live would feature on his new solo album, the stunningly-titled White Roses, My God.
+What was my surprise then (and likely everyone’s), when lead-single “Can U Hear” debuted in late-July, and it swiftly became clear that none of the Funk and Rock songs he had been debuting live would feature on his new solo album, the stunningly-titled White Roses, My God.
 All these passionate songs of mourning that had been reducing audiences to tears world-wide are apparently intended for another solo album[5]At least per the New York Times to be recorded next year with fellow Minnesotans Trampled By Turtles[6]Or at least, so I hope at this point!.
 But for White Roses, My God, Sparhawk took a hard left turn and did something completely different; he has instead[7]At least per SubPop‘s marketing materials. taken cues from that other fellow Minnesotan Prince (particularly his lost 1986 album Camille), as well as his Canadian neighbor Neil Young (particularly his divisive 1983 album Trans), by using a vocoder to electronically manipulate his voice.

 Back in July, I speculated that Sparhawk’s vocal self-effacement was in fact part of his whole grieving process.
 TS Eliot once argued that “Poetry is not a turning loose of emotion, but an escape from emotion; it is not the expression of personality, but an escape from personality.
 But, of course, only those who have personality and emotions know what it means to want to escape from these things.”[8]From TS Eliot’s hyper-influential 1919 essay “Tradition and the Individual Talent.”
 Sparhawk, too, was by all appearances seeking to escape his personality and emotions,[9]Notably, he pulled the same stunt on his only other solo album to date, 2006’s Solo Guitar, which is strictly an ambient noise-rock instrumental.
 Sparhawk apparently only likes to express himself … Continue reading especially in the aftermath of his profoundest grief.[10]Incidentally, the album also dropped only a day after the anniversary of my own mother’s passing.